 Stress and Fatigue are reasons for eye twitching and headache.
 Typically, the lower eyelid twitches but the upper one can also do so.
-Usually it lasts for a minute, however, it can be extended for weeks or months.
+Usually, it lasts for a minute, however, it can be extended for weeks or months.
 In rare cases, eye twitching is a result of prolonged eye strain.
 If you know your stress has increased, try getting at least 7-8 hours of sleep and focus on relaxation.
 Trying a night tea can also help in some cases.

 An eye twitch and headache can also result from physical environmental factors.
 Like, if you are in the sun for a long time, it may cause stress and even dryness too.
 Dry eyes are more likely to tend to twitch.
-Your body is trying to tell you something by twitching, sit back and listen to it rather than ignoring it or taking medications on your own.
+Your body is trying to tell you something by twitching, sit back and listening to it rather than ignoring it or taking medications on your own.
 Dust can also contribute to the problem to some extent.

 Eye Strain causes a lot of trouble including eye twitching and headache commonly.
 This is the situation when you can’t focus on something for too long and it could be your book or even screen.
 Dryness or watery eyes are common in eyestrain.
 This could be a result of using screens for too long.
 Staying away from too many fluorescent lights may help.

 Allergies and nutritional imbalances can be a possibility.
-You might find it shocking but nutritional imbalance does not always mean deficiency of nutrients.
+You might find it shocking but nutritional imbalance does not always mean a deficiency of nutrients.
 Mild dehydration can also cause eye strain or twitch.

 How is Eye Twitching Treated?

-If it’s mild, you don’t need any treatment; getting rest and warm compress can do the relief work.
+If it’s mild, you don’t need any treatment; getting rest and a warm compress can do the relief work.
 Here are some remedies for eye twitching and headache that you can do at home.